TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin.rst

 What is Crowdin
 ===============

-Crowdin is a localization management platform and offers the core features essential for delivering great translation:
+Crowdin is a localization management platform and offers the Core features essential for delivering great translation:

 - **Single source**: Translate text once that is used in different versions and parts of the software.
 - **Machine translation**: Let machines do the first pass and then human-translators can edit the suggestions.